 Grand Lake is Colorado’s largest, deepest natural lake, secluded next to a sleepy resort town by the same name.
-It sits next to five other alpine lakes: Lake Granby, Shadow Mountain Lake, Monarch Lake, Willow Creek Reservoir and Meadow Creek Reservoir.
+It sits next to five other alpine lakes: Lake Granby, Shadow Mountain Lake, Monarch Lake, Willow Creek Reservoir, and Meadow Creek Reservoir.

 Together the six are known as the “Great Lakes of Colorado”.
-The biggest of them is Lake Granby, which is a manmade reservoir.
+The biggest of them is Lake Granby, which is a man-made reservoir.
 All the lakes are part of the headwaters of the Colorado River.

 You can ice fish for a range of cold water species including a variety of trout and kokanee salmon.
-In addition to the normal fishing supplies: rod, bait and license, you’ll need an auger (affiliate link) and warmer clothes.
+In addition to the normal fishing supplies: rod, bait, and license, you’ll need an auger (affiliate link) and warmer clothes.
 You can rent supplies including an ice hut.
 The season generally runs from December through March, weather permitting.

-For more than three decades, the Three Lakes Ice Fishing Contest is held at Lake Granby, Shadow Mountain Lake and Grand Lake in late January.
+For more than three decades, the Three Lakes Ice Fishing Contest is held at Lake Granby, Shadow Mountain Lake, and Grand Lake in late January.
 If you can’t make that, check out some other ice fishing tournaments.

-While Lake Granby is separated from its town by a bit, Grand Lake is within walking distance to its shop-lined downtown.
+While Lake Granby is separated from its town by a bit, Grand Lake is within walking distance of its shop-lined downtown.
 A multitude of lodging exists around Lake Granby and all the way up to Grand Lake.

-The western entrance of Rocky Mountain National Park is close by and offers snowshoeing and cross country ski trails, in addition to a two mile stretch for snowmobiling, connecting the town of Grand Lake to a system of national forest trails.
+The western entrance of Rocky Mountain National Park is close by and offers snowshoeing and cross country ski trails, in addition to a two-mile stretch for snowmobiling, connecting the town of Grand Lake to a system of national forest trails.